The Devizes Eisteddfod seeks to provide performance opportunities for children and young

 ENTRIES FOR YOUNG WRITERS/POETRY AND HANDWRITING CLASSES

 For ease of entry schools may submit multiple entries on one form for Young Writers, Poetry and Handwriting Classes.
-All entries must be attached to the form and a separate list of entrants’ names and ages on 15 November 2018 included.
+All entries must be attached to the form and a separate list of entrants’ names and ages on 16 November 2019 included.
 Please make sure that each entry is individually named.
 All work is to be submitted on A4 size paper and should be marked with the entrant’s name and the class number.
 Copyright of the work submitted will remain with the Eisteddfod Committee.
 The Committee cannot guarantee that work submitted will be returned.
-Any work not collected at the end of the event or after the Festival Concert will remain at the Winkworth offices in the Market Place, Devizes for three months.
-If it is not collected after that time it will be destroyed.

 YOUNG WRITERS AND POETRY CLASSES